 Wes has served as the Church School Director for the Memorial Church for the past three years.
 Previously, he served as the Ministry Intern and Sunday School Director for Saint Paul’s United Church of...

 I write with exciting news!
 You may have heard about President Faust’s recent announcement of Harvard’s first full-time Muslim chaplain.
 As the religious and spiritual diversity of the Harvard community expands, we have been working over the past several years towards establishing an independent multi-faith chaplaincy to better serve the needs of our diverse community.
 This appointment is a vital and necessary step in that direction.
 Now more than ever, Harvard must rededicate our efforts to serving and promoting understanding among the varied religious and spiritual traditions here at the University and beyond.

 As part of this commitment, The Rev. Dr. Lucy Forster-Smith, Sedgwick Chaplain to the University and Senior Minister in the Memorial Church, will now dedicate her efforts full-time to multi-faith initiatives here at Harvard as Sedgwick Chaplain to the University....
 Read more about Exciting news!

 It’s been a busy week here at Memorial Church.
 Morning Prayers kicked off in Appleton Chapel for the start of Spring Term and we’re looking forward to being back in the Sanctuary for the first Sunday Service of Spring Term this Sunday at 11 a.m.
 Please join us!

-We are thrilled to announce the reopening of the Memorial Church building after a six-month renovation.
+We are thrilled to announce the reopening of the Memorial Church building after an eight-month renovation.